-- 1. Commits repeated violations of Policy 5.9: Anti-Bullying - 2.
-Commits assault - 3.
-Commits battery - 4.
-Commits or threatens to commit vandalism/damage to property - 5.
-Commits any act on campus or off campus that substantially disrupts the orderly conduct of the classroom or school activities - 6.
-Commits grand theft/motor vehicle theft - 7.
-Commits burglary-unlawful breaking/entering
+- 1. Repeatedly commit a serious breach of conduct including, but not limited to, willful disobedience and/or open defiance of authority or violations of Policy 5.9: Anti-Bullying - 2.
+Commit assault - 3.
+Commit battery - 4.
+Commit or threaten to commit vandalism/damage to property - 5.
+Commit any act on campus or off campus that substantially disrupts the orderly conduct of the classroom or school activities - 6.
+Commit grand theft, including motor vehicle theft